paigebailey21/01-My-Blog/website_topic2.md

 ## Care
 - Equine chiropractics

 One part of owning animals is keeping then healthy and happy.
 These horses are athletes and have problems just like us.
 We will take a look at the signs that your horse needs a visit.
+What vets availible nearby, that provide this service.
+What injuries they work on and how it fixes the problem.

 ## Health Problems
 - JEB's Disease

+It's a genetic disease.
+We would talk about what gene is effected and how, andwhat tests are availible.

 ## Training
 - Wagon